aaniaahh/Algorithms/H02/excerise1.md

 <img src= "./images/19.png" width="200">

 - 8 mod 10 = 8
-  - index 8, 9, 0, 1, and 2 are occupied so the next index available is 3
+- index 8 is occupied so 8 added to the linked list at index 8
-  - place 8 into the index 3
 <img src= "./images/final.png" width="200">